 The Signal and RF joints

 Here, you look at what the RF joint carries.
 Different manufacturers have different ways of making the joints, depending on the purpose.
 It can be:

 - Single-channel RF rotary joint: The single-channel carries one single fiber channel.
 The fiber enters on either side, and optical signals are coupled using lenses, large-diameter fiber, or fiber bundles.
 It carries only one type of signal on it.

 - Multi-channel RF rotary joint: Manufacture can give an option of building up an RF rotary joint with multiple channels.
 It carries different fiber or fiber bundles with different configurations.
 The channels can range from 2 to many others, depending on the manufacturer and customer specifications.

-Just as the slip ring is to eliminate challenges in rotating parts, the RF rotary joint facilitates the movement of extensive data without any loss, wear, or distort.
-So, what are the advantages of using the Rotary joints in devices?
+Just as the slip ring is to eliminate challenges in rotating parts, the RF rotary joint facilitates the movement of extensive data without any loss, wear, or distortion.
+So, what are the advantages of using Rotary joints in devices?

 Benefits of RF Rotary Joints

 Many industrial settings use rotary joints.
 With the increase in preciseness, reduction of data loss, and efficiency, many people are adopting the use of Fibre optic rotary joints.
 So what are the befits if using rotary joints?